tati-micheletti/predictiveEcologyInAction/README.md

 in other words

-**Do we have a positive relationship between bird abundance and turtle habitat suitability?**
+**Do we have a positive relationship between bird abundance and turtle habitat suitability now and in the future?**

 ## STARTING